-David earned his PhD in molecular biology from the University of Connecticut and completed a postgraduate fellowship in radiation oncology and molecular genetics at the Yale University School of Medicine.
+David is Business Advisor Board member for the Harvard Institute of RNA Medicine.
+David earned a PhD in molecular biology from the University of Connecticut and completed a postgraduate fellowship in radiation oncology and molecular genetics at the Yale University School of Medicine.

 Co-Founder, Chief Business Officer

-Prior to Gatehouse Bio, Neal has held multiple executive leadership roles in Fortune 100 companies, managing execution and sales for organizations focused on data-driven systems and platforms.
-As a serial intrapreneur, Neal has started new businesses within large organizations, including Motorola, VMware, and Dell, and has led the technical diligence for many mergers and acquisitions.
+As a serial intrapreneur, Neal has started new businesses within large organizations, and has led the technical diligence for mergers and acquisitions over $1B in value.
 Neal’s experience in building large scale ecosystems and complex commercial collaborations has led to creative partnerships that continue to drive growth within these companies.

 Neal earned an MBA from the Wharton School of Business and a BS in computer and electrical engineering from Rutgers University.
-He is currently studying precision medicine at the Harvard Medical School.
-Neal holds 10 patents covering software architecture and complex data system design.
+He earned dual certificates in Computational Biology and Precision Medicine from the Harvard Medical School.
+Neal holds 12 patents covering software architecture and complex data system design.

 Chief Operating Officer